Choosing a Photoshop

 (a) a modified red coordinate which helps encompass the supersaturated

 reds and magentas in Fujichrome Velvia, and (b) a slight increase in green saturation.
-This is the best color space I can suggest if you want maximum gamut without exceeding
+This is the best all-round color space for maximum gamut without exceeding

 the legal CIEYxy diagram.